Republic of the Congo: Economy

 The economy is a mixture of village agriculture and handicrafts, an industrial sector based mainly on petroleum, support services, and a government characterized by budget problems and "overstaffing".
 Petroleum extraction has supplanted forestry as the mainstay of the economy.
 In 2008, the oil sector accounted for 65% of the GDP, 85% of government revenue, and 92% of exports.
 The country has untapped mineral wealth.

 In the 1980s, rising oil revenues enabled the government to finance larger-scale development projects.
 GDP grew an average of 5% annually.
 The government has mortgaged a portion of its petroleum earnings, contributing to a "shortage of revenues".
 On 12 January 1994, the devaluation of Franc Zone currencies by 50% resulted in an inflation of 46% in 1994, and inflation has subsided since.

 Between 1994 and 1996, the economy underwent a difficult transition.
 The Congo took a number of measures to liberalize its economy, including reforming the tax, investment, labor, timber, and hydrocarbon codes.
-In 2002–03, Congo privatized banks, telecommunications, and transportation monopolies, to help improve and unreliable infrastructure.
+In 2002–03, Congo privatized banks, telecommunications, and transportation monopolies, to help improve an unreliable infrastructure.
 By the end of 1996 Congo had made progress in various areas targeted for reform.
 It made great strides toward macroeconomic stabilization through improving public finances and restructuring external debt.
 This change was accompanied by improvements in the structure of expenditures, with a reduction in personnel expenditures.
 Before June 1997, Congo and the United States ratified a bilateral investment treaty designed to facilitate and protect foreign investment.
 The country also adopted a new investment code intended to attract foreign capital.
 Despite these success, Congo's investment climate has challenges, offering few meaningful incentives for new investors.